 Details of Sky's Extras

-At the time of writing, the following HD channels are available: BBC HD, Sky One HD, Channel 4 HD, National Geographic HD, Discovery HD, the History Channel HD, Luxe HD, 3 Sky Sports HD channels, three screens of Sky Movies HD, Sky Arts HD, plus pay-per-view Box Office movies in HD.
+At the time of writing, over 60 channels of HD are available, including: BBC One HD, BBC Two HD, ITV1 HD, Sky One HD, Channel 4 HD, Five HD, Sky Atlantic, Sky Living, National Geographic HD, SyFy HD, Discovery HD, the History Channel HD, 3 Sky Sports HD channels, ESPN HD, several screens of Sky Movies HD, Sky Arts HD, plus pay-per-view Box Office movies in HD.

-Order NowTo get Sky's HD, you'll need a Sky HD Box (priced £199 or £249 depending on package), you'll need to sign up to the monthly HD subscription of £10, and to have an HD-Ready TV set.
-More at Sky's HD site
+Order NowTo get Sky's HD, you'll need a Sky+HD Box (free on some packages), you'll need to sign up to the monthly HD subscription, and have an HD-Ready TV set.

 Sky HD BoxWith Sky HD, you get a top-of-the-range Sky HD box that has Sky+ functionality and a huge hard disk.